Home › Editorial Standards

 About Pass4Sure

-Every editorial decision — which certifications to cover, how to present exam objectives, which career data to cite, and when to update — rests with the editorial team.
+Every editorial decision — which exams to cover, how to present objectives, which career data to cite, and when to update — rests with the editorial team.
 No training provider or affiliate partner has influenced the content of our guides.

 For editorial questions: editorial@pass4-sure.us

-Certification content changes every time a vendor releases a new exam version or updates objectives.
+Exam content changes when testing authorities update their blueprints, release new question formats, or retire older versions.
 Our research process is designed to produce guides that are accurate at publication and kept current through a scheduled review process.
+This applies equally to IT certifications and standardized tests.

 1

-Study material is built directly from the official exam objectives and blueprints published by the certifying body: AWS, Microsoft Learn, CompTIA, Cisco, ISC2, Google Cloud, and others.
-We link to the official objective pages so readers can verify the current version against what we cover.
+Study material is built directly from the official exam objectives and blueprints published by the testing authority.
+For IT certifications: AWS, Microsoft Learn, CompTIA, Cisco, ISC2, Google Cloud.
+For standardized tests: College Board (SAT, AP), ETS (GRE, TOEFL), GMAC (GMAT), LSAC (LSAT), AAMC (MCAT), British Council and IDP (IELTS), Pearson (PTE), and Cambridge Assessment English.
+We link to the official specification pages so readers can verify the current version against what we cover.

 2